vocdoni/aragon-osx-plugin/README.md

 ### Execute the proposal

-If the tally is approved by the required number of committee members, the proposal can be executed by anyone by calling:
+If the tally is approved by the required number of execution multisig members, the proposal can be executed by anyone by calling:

 ```solidity
  function executeProposal(uint256 _proposalId) public override { ... }